Associate Director, Data Analytics - Value Creation & Deals

 Interpath

-Our diverse teams provide specialist technical knowledge combined with deep sector experience across our service line specialisms.
-Since our foundation in 2021, Interpath has grown rapidly, and we now have a presence across the UK, Ireland, France, Germany, Austria, Spain, BVI, Cayman Islands, Bermuda, Barbados, and Hong Kong.
-By 2030 we aim to be one of the world's leading advisory firms with a truly global footprint.
+Since our foundation in 2021, Interpath has grown rapidly, with a presence across the UK, Ireland, France, Germany, Austria, Spain, BVI, Cayman Islands, Bermuda, Barbados and Hong Kong.

-Interpath is looking for an experienced candidate to help develop Interpath's Data & Technology consulting group, of which the Data Analytics team is part.
-Our Data Analytics team is a busy group serving analytics requirements across multiple service lines at Interpath.
+Interpath is looking for an experienced candidate to help develop its Data & Technology consulting group, of which the Data Analytics team is part.
+The team serves analytics requirements across multiple service lines.

 • Deals Analytics support